10 Steps to Starting a Travel Agency from Home

 Wondering what travel expenses you can write off as a travel advisor?
 We've got a resource for that too. :)

 There's a lot to consider when it comes to travel agency financials and getting the foundations laid.
+Here's a resource we created on setting up agency financials if you want a deep dive.

 8. Decide if a Host Agency Is Right for You

-That said, our travel advisor research reports continually show that new advisors almost always choose the host agency route.
+Our travel advisor research reports continually show that new advisors almost always choose the host agency route.

 Your next step is going to take a lot of research.
 You need to decide if you want to go with a host agency, franchise, or go independent.